fahmidur/systools/README.md

 This is really ugly and probably wrong.
 But it does work in most cases.

-**Use Case**: Your friend just handed you a SQL dump from a postgres database, not a binary dump from pg_backup.
+**Use Case**: Your friend just handed you a SQL dump from a postgres database, not a binary dump from `pg_backup`.
 You need to do some work on this data quickly.
 You try to restore via psql, but there are active connections that you need to disconnect.
-Or the sql file contains roles that do not exist causing restoration errors.
+Another issue is that the sql file contains roles that do not exist causing restoration errors.
 This ugly script will take care of it.

 ## backlight